-Our extensions, called Set-extended ClassAds, are described in full in [20].
-Our usage of ClassAds in GrADSoft is illustrated by the resource request for the Cactus application shown in Figure 1.3.
-In this example, we use Sum(other.MemorySize) >= (1.751+0.0000138zxy) to express an aggregate memory requirement, and suffix(other.machine, domains) to constrain the resources considered to those within domain cs.utk.edu or ucsd.edu.
-The execution progress of the Cactus application is gen-
+Our extensions, called Set-extended ClassAds, are described in full in [24].
+Our usage of ClassAds in GrADSoft is illustrated by the resource request for the Cactus application shown in Figure 1.3; the parameters of this resource request are based on performance models developed for Cactus in [30].
+In this example, we use Sum(other.MemorySize) >= (1.751 + 0.0000138 \ z \ x \ y) to express an aggregate memory requirement, and suffix(other.machine, domains) to constrain the resources considered to those within domain cs.utk.edu or ucsd.edu.
+The execution progress of the Cactus application is generally constrained by the subtask on the slowest processor; we therefore specify rank = Min(1/exectime)